 8. Some of the most famous statues in the world decorate the square

-Apart from the open-air museum with sculptures called the Loggia dei Lanzi, there are some remarkable statues located on the square itself as well.
+Apart from the open-air museum with sculptures called the Loggia dei Lanzi, some remarkable statues are located on the square itself.
 One of the most amazing Piazza della Signoria facts is that it used to be the home of perhaps the most famous statue of all time, David by Michelangelo!

 It used to be located just in front of the entrance of the Palazzo Vecchio from 1504 until 1873 when it was relocated to the Galleria dell’Accademia in Florence.
 This means that the current statue of David is a replica of the original.